seishinsha/falco-website/content/en/docs/plugins/developers_guide.md

 Every API function that returns or populates a string or struct pointer must point to allocated memory, allocated with `malloc()`.
 The plugin framework will free the allocated memory with calls to `free()`.

-For plugins written in Go, the [libsinsp-plugin-sdk-go](https://github.com/falcosecurity/libsinsp-plugin-sdk-go) package provides utility functions that handle the conversion between Go types (e.g. `string`) and C types (e.g. `char *`).
+For plugins written in Go, the [plugin-sdk-go](https://github.com/falcosecurity/plugin-sdk-go) module provides utility functions that handle the conversion between Go types (e.g. `string`) and C types (e.g. `char *`).

 ## Cgo pitfalls with packages